NHeoShadow/obsidian-vault/All Notes/How laws are created.md

-In the current setup of the Philippine Constitution, laws are created either by the bicameral legislature organ called the Congress, or by issuances by the President of the Philippine Republic.
+In the current setup of the Philippine Constitution, laws are created either by the bicameral legislature organ called the Congress, or by issuances made by the President of the Philippine Republic.

 ## The President
 The President shall have the authority to issue Executive Orders which shall affect the execution of constitutional or statutory powers.

 Presidential Decrees, which were issuances made by former President Ferdinand E. Marcos, are laws which vested the Chief Executive the law-making powers of the Congress during Martial Law.
+All Presidential Decrees are still valid up until this date, unless otherwise repealed, amended, or modified accordingly by a law.

 ## The Congress
 The Congress is composed of two House of Congress, or *Chambers*, namely the Senate and the House of Representatives.
 Each House of Congress follows a set or rules that provides for the policies in making legislations.